Flexible Surgical Robot and Intelligent motion Assistive Technology

 • Improve the precision and ergonomics

-• Reduce the training time of clinicians by automatic planning and guiding the insertion
+• Reduce the training time of clinicians by automatically planning and guiding the insertion

 Contacts